The Butt and Pass Log Cabin Method: No-Notching Corner System

 This rustic technique was heavily promoted and adopted by Skip Ellsworth in the 1970s and since then has found notoriety with professionals of the log cabin industry.

-Butt and Pass is a very polarising construction technique for log homes; either you love it or hate it!
+Butt and Pass is a very polarising construction technique for log homes; either you love it or can’t stand it!
 For as many people for butt and pass, you will find against.

 At the center of the discussion, is the idea of craftsmanship and notching vs. speed and cost.

 As the history of these cabins is only 50 years old, longevity is often called into question.
 How well will the cabins withstand weathering and the test of time?
 We are yet to find out.

 Why Would You Want to Consider Using the Butt and Pass Technique?